datasektionen/hive/README.md

 When compiled, the final binary includes all necessary information for runtime execution **except** the `static/` directory, which must be provided at the runtime working directory.

+_**SECURITY NOTE:** Hive trusts the `Host` HTTP header of incoming requests to be accurate, despite being client-controlled, so this can be used by an attacker to man-in-the-middle OIDC logins unless you protect yourself against this: outside development, **always make sure that Hive is served behind a reverse proxy** (without wildcard host routing)!_

 ## API